 Amiable and Lovely Ladies.

-To all those most Illustrious, Noble, and Distinguished Visitors of the Royal Gardens, Vauxhall, their truly Humble and Devoted Servant, C. H. Simpson, Master of the Ceremonies of these Gardens, for 37 years-most dutifully, and most respectfully, begs to inform all the Illustrious, Noble, and all the other Respectable Classes, that Visit the Royal Gardens, that for my humble Services, for so long a Period, in the truly Honorable service of the Public, the very Kind Generosity the Worthy Proprietors of these Gardens, has been pleased to permit (on my own sole account) an unprecedented occurrence, that never in the whole annals of the Gardens took place at the Royal Gardens before, namely a Benefit,-I therefore with all due and Humble Submission, and filled with the most dutiful and sincere expressions of Heartfelt Attachment, presume, with all becoming Awe, to approach, such Illustrious and Distinguished Personages, and with every sense of the Most Profound Humility, Confidently relying on the Paternal disposition of the Generous Public to an Old Servant, at one of the First Places of Public Amusement, in the First City in the Empire, this Celebrated ancient Temple of Loyalty, where the Most Lovely British and Foreign Beauties Congregate under the same Roof, to enjoy the pleasure of each others Company, and where I have had the high Honor of receiving his late Maissty, George to 4th, when Prince of Wales and Panelly Panelly. ceiving his late Majesty, George the 4th, when Prince of Wales, and Royalty, Rank, Fashion, and Elegance to the present moment, and am now in the 64th Year of my Age.
+To all those most Illustrious, Noble, and Distinguished Visitors of the Royal Gardens, Vauxhall, their truly Humble and Devoted Servant, C. H. Simpson, Master of the Ceremonies of these Gardens, for 37 years-most dutifully, and most respectfully, begs to inform all the Illustrious, Noble, and all the other Respectable Classes, that Visit the Royal Gardens, that for my humble Services, for so long a Period, in the truly Honorable service of the Public, the very Kind Generosity of the Worthy Proprietors of these Gardens, has been pleased to permit (on my own sole account) an unprecedented occurrence, that never in the whole annals of the Gardens took place at the Royal Gardens before, namely a Benefit,--I therefore with all due and Humble Submission, and filled with the most dutiful and sincere expressions of Heartfelt Attachment, presume, with all becoming Awe, to approach. with all due and Humble Submission, and filled with the most dutiful and sincere expressions of Heartfelt Attachment, presume, with all becoming Awe, to approach, such Illustrious and Distinguished Personages, and with every sense of the Most Profound Humility, Confidently relying on the Paternal disposition of the Generous Public to an Old Servant, at one of the First Places of Public Amusement, in the First City in the Empire, this Celebrated ancient Temple of Loyalty, where the Most Lovely British and Foreign Beauties Congregate under the same Roof, to enjoy the pleasure of each others Company, and where I have had the high Honor of re-ceiving his late Majesty, George the 4th, when Prince of Wales, and Royalty, Rank, Fashion, and Elegance to the present moment, and am now in the 64th Year of my Age.
+To that Wise Ornament of the British Empire, the British Parliament:-To the Noble Lords Spirimal and Temporal.
+My Lords.

-To that Wise Ornament of the British Empire, the British Parliament:- To the Noble Lords Spiritual and Temporal, My Lords, may I beseech your Lordships accompanied with the Lord Chancellor will be Graciously pleased to Honor my Benefit with your Distinguished Patronage, and Presence.

-To the Honorable the House of Commons, My Lords and Honorable Gentlemen, I most thinbil be Besech that accompanied by your Honorable Speaker, you will be Graciously pleased to Honor My Benefit with your Noble and Honorable Patronage and Presence.
+To that Wise Ornament of the British Empire, the British Farnament - To the Noble Lords Spiritual and Temporal, My Lords, may I beseech your Lordships accompanied with the Lord Chancellor will be Graciously pleased to Honor iny Benefit with your Distinguished Patronage, and Presence.
+To the Honorable the House of Commons, My Lords and Honorable Gentlemen, I most humbly Besech that accompanied by your Honorable Speaker, you will be Graciously pleased to Honor My Benefit with your Noble and Honorable Patronage and Presence.

-I also very dutifully beg to make known to the Distinguished Visitors, that neither pains nor expense shall be spared in putting the whole of the Gardens into a state of Unequalled Splendor, including an Immense Figure of Myself, 45 feet high, in Colored Lamps, representing my usual Costume, and fitting up every part in order to render the night worthy of their Illustrious Patronage, and every device worthy of such a distinguished occasion, worthy of such a distinguished occasion.
+I also very dutifully beg to make known to the Distinguished Visitors, that neither pains nor expense shall be spared in putting the whole of the Gardens into a state of Unequalled Splendor, including an Immense Figure of Myself, 45 feet high, in Colored Lamps, representing my usual Costume, and fitting up every part in order to render the night worthy of their Illustrious Patronage, and every device worthy of such a distinguished occasion.

-All these reasons will, I carnestly hope, induce all the Illustrious, Noble, and Distinguished Visitors to be Graciously pleased to Condescend to Patronize my earnest prayer for your distinguished Support on the night of My Benefit, as I do as rure you most Illustrious, Noble, and Distinguished Ladies and Gentlemen, it will truly gladden the heart, for the remainder of his days, of your most Submissive, Humble, and devotedly faithful Servant, at your Command, in the 64th year of his Age, and shall never, while I live, cease to testify my Gratitude for the same.
+worthy of such a distinguished occasion.
+All these reasons will, I carnesity hope, induce all the Illustrious, Noble, and Distinguished Visitors to be Graciously pleased to Condescend to Patronize my earnest prayer for your distinguished Support on the night of My Benefit, as I do as ure you most Illustrious, Noble, and Distinguished Ladies and Gentlemen, it will truly gladden the heart, for the remainder of his days, of your most Submissive, Humble, and devotedly faithful Servant, at your Command, in the 64th year of his Age, and shall never, while I live, cease to testify my Gratitude for the same.
+I have the Honor to Remain